article banner

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { launch { delay(1000) println("Test1") } launch { delay(2000) println("Test2") } val children = coroutineContext[Job] ?.children val childrenNum = children?.count() println("Number of children: $childrenNum") children?.forEach { it.join() } println("All tests are done") } // Number of children: 2 // (1 sec) // Test1 // (1 sec) // Test2 // All tests are done

-Here is an example of a more complex use-case.
-We have an order that needs to be completed.
+It is not uncommon to use join to synchronize coroutines.
+Consider the following example: we have an order that needs to be completed.
 We need to create an order, create an invoice, deliver the order, and send an email.
-We want to make sure that order is created before we mark order as invoiced.
+We want to make sure that the order is created before we mark it as invoiced.
 We also want to make sure that the invoice is created before we mark the order as delivered.
 We also want to make sure that the order is marked as invoiced and delivered before we send an email.
 We can use join to synchronize these operations.

 suspend fun completeOrder(order: Order) = coroutineScope { val createOrderJob = launch { orderService.createOrder(order) } val invoiceJob = launch { val invoiceId = invoiceService.createInvoice(order) createOrderJob.join() orderService.markOrderAsInvoiced(order, invoiceId) } val deliveryJob = launch { val deliveryId = deliveryService.orderDelivery(order) invoiceJob.join() orderService.markOrderAsDelivered(order, deliveryId) } invoiceJob.join() deliveryJob.join() sendEmail(order) }